ReVanced/revanced-manager/docs/3_troubleshooting.md

   You may be trying to patch a split APK[^1], which is sometimes not supported by ReVanced.
 Sometimes apps are available in both split and non-split forms.
 If your existing installation of the app is a split APK, try obtaining a non-split version and see if that can be patched correctly.

-  You may also get this error if your device is not supported.
-Refer to the [Prerequisites](0_prerequisites.md) page for supported devices.
+  Your device may otherwise be unsupported.
+Please look at the [Prerequisites](0_prerequisites.md) page for supported devices.

   Alternatively, you can use [ReVanced CLI](https://github.com/revanced/revanced-cli) to patch the app.